mateodecu/fizzbuzz/README.txt

 =======================================

-Fizzbuzz is a RESTful webservice application designed to fulfill the necessity of generating new Fizzbuzz series in any given situation
+Fizzbuzz is a RESTful webservice application designed to fulfill the necessity of generating new Fizzbuzz series in any given situation.

 What are Fizzbuzz series?

-When counting forward from any given number, the series must be constructed by replacing every number divisible by three, with the word “Fizz”; any number divisible by five, with the word “Buzz”; and any number divisible by both, with the word “Fizzbuzz”
+When counting forward from any given number, the series must be constructed by replacing every number divisible by three, with the word “Fizz”; any number divisible by five, with the word “Buzz”; and any number divisible by both, with the word “Fizzbuzz”.

 The Fizzbuzz application allows the user to set a starting number for the series and its length, and by submitting the form, the application will return a Json array with